hyundai-robotics/doc-hi6-operation/book.md

 Manual operation is an operation method of directly teaching and checking the robot at a safe speed.

+{% hint style="danger" %}
+[DANGER] Unlike normal operation, the teaching mode of manual operation is a high-risk work phase where the operator directly enters the robot’s operating range.
+Unexpected robot movements during teaching can cause collisions, catching, or crushing accidents, potentially resulting in serious injury or death.
+{% endhint %}
 [__SOURCE](2-operation/1-manual-operation/1-how-to-op.md)
 # 2.1.1 Operation Method